Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Methodology

 \section{Methodology}

-In this section, we start with the formulation of LVLM instruction tuning and the analysis of the limitations of task experts.
-We then introduce the proposed MoCLE in detail.
-Figure \ref{fig_method} shows the overall framework of MoCLE.
+In this section, we start with the formulation of LVLM instruction tuning and an analysis of the limitations of task experts.
+We then introduce the proposed MoCLE.
+The overall framework is shown in Figure \ref{fig_method}.